pragdave/cs3342_09/README.md

 ## A2.7

 «The simplest Chomsky grammar level for this language is Type 3, or Regular language.
-I know this since each terminal goes to a terminal followed by a nonterminal or it goes directly to a terminal, and since this language can be implemented with a finite state automaton.»
+This is the case because each nonterminal goes to a terminal followed by a nonterminal or it goes directly to a terminal, and additionally this language can be implemented with a finite state automaton.»